-For a lot of yearbook advisors, the question of which students end up on their yearbook staff is outside their control—even if they don’t want it to be.
+For a lot of yearbook advisers, the question of which students end up on their yearbook staff is outside their control—even if they don’t want it to be.

 And while you can do a lot to influence that question, it’s still the teacher’s equivalent to rolling of the dice.
 Which means you could spend a lot of time focused on building your dream yearbook staff, only to find out it can’t happen for a number of reasons outside your control.